Variational Inequalities Governed By Strongly Pseudomonotone Operators

 \section{Error bound for strongly pseudomonotone VIs}

 With the help of degree theory, Facchinei and Pang proved that VI associated with strongly monotone and continuous operator admits a unique solution.
-The following error bound is widely used in that case \cite[Theorem 2.3.3]{pang}.
+The following error bound (which was originally proven in finite dimensional space, but we can use the same proof for Hilbert space) is widely used in that case \cite[Theorem 2.3.3]{pang}.